robshakir/pyangbind/README.md

 ## ACKs
 * This project was initiated as part of BT plc.
 Network Architecture 'future network management' projects.
+* Ongoing development and support for this project is supported by [Jive Communications, Inc](www.jive.com).
 * Members of the [OpenConfig](http://www.openconfig.net) working group have assisted greatly in debugging, and designing a number of the approaches used in PyangBind.
 * Thanks to folks from Juniper Networks for their views on Python mapping, particularly the ```split-class-dir``` functionality was inspired by their views.